 The shop opens 7 days a week with a fine selection of foods, local produce, wine, spirits and newspapers, as well as a range of stationery and your local Post Office.
 Overlooking the cricket green and within walking distance of most of the village, the shop and its surroundings provide and idyllic environment in which to do your shopping, sit back and relax with a coffee and catch up with the Hambledon gossip.

-The cafe offers great coffee along with a wide range of pastries, baked goods and freshly made sandwiches for eating in or taking away.
+The cafe offers great coffee along with a wide range of pastries, baked goods and freshly made sandwiches and salads for eating in or taking away.

 On a balmy evening in December around 40 guests – all involved in Hambledon Village Shop in some way – gathered at the village hall wearing Christmas decorations and looking very festive.
 It was lovely to get together to meet old friends, make some new ones and to thank everyone for contributing so much to the shop.